 What are the benefits?

-She should start weekly 30 minute treatments, beginning at 36 weeks, and continuing until her due date.
+They should start weekly 30 minute treatments, beginning at 36 weeks, and continuing until their due date.

 If I am overdue, will acupuncture help induce me?